synerjay/random-quote-machine/README.markdown

-Random Quote Generatorusing React JavaScript framework.
+Random Quote Generator using React JavaScript framework.

 A frontend app that randomly shows a quote with a user's click.